Leicester City - Manchester United: Stream, how to watch, lineups, odds

 Leicester will be without Caglar Soyuncu who is suspended, while James Maddison and Ben Chilwell are out through injury, so too is Ricardo Pereira while Marc Albrighton could play some part.

-Manchester United are without Luke Shaw at left back, while Aaron Wan-Bissaka is expected to start at right back after Timothy Fosu-Mensah started against West Ham.
+Manchester United could have Luke Shaw back at left back, while Aaron Wan-Bissaka is expected to start at right back after Timothy Fosu-Mensah started against West Ham.
+Eric Bailly, like Shaw, will be given a chance to prove his fitness.

 What they’re saying